 Bed and Nightstand: Stanley Furniture

-Bedding: Joss & Main (polka dot sheets), pillows and duvet – handmade
+Bedding: Joss & Main (polka dot sheets), heart applique pillow and ruffled duvet cover – handmade – tutorials found in the links.

 Bookcase and curtains: Target